dejaime/moderator/docs/moderator/src/Scripting.md

 If you need Fast and Safe, WASM is for you.

 If you're a masochist and want to fight the ABI on every single platform you're supporting...
 If you like to over-engineer every single aspect of your code and want to squeeze out that extra 5% FPS with manual `cdylib` loading...
 If you're a sadistic host who wants your modding community to learn how to create cross-platform dynamic library code... you have my blessing.
-You can now use Rust in Rust with the C ABI.
+You can now use `Rust` in `Rust` with the `C ABI`.
 Now go.
 Preach the way.

+### Conclusion

+I am definitely both a sadist and a masochist, and that's why I'll be supporting direct `Rust` integration.
+This is inspired by the work of the [Godot](https://godotengine.org) team with [GDNative](https://docs.godotengine.org/en/stable/classes/class_gdnative.html) and also the amazing content available online by the likes of [FasterThanLime](https://fasterthanli.me/articles/so-you-want-to-live-reload-rust).
+With this I hope to learn more about `Rust` programming, libc and why some programs always break when libc updates.
+This enables us to create trusted first party content as a direct `Rust` addons.
+Useful for DLCs and expansions, makes modder's lives easier when your community decide it need a [script extender](http://skse.silverlock.org/) (note the dll, exe files).

+But I'm also nothing if not a practical person, and I know most game developers and mod developers would rather have an easier modding experience than integrating via the `C ABI`.
+Again, this would also be useful for first party content, but would give a much more productive and ergonomic development environment.
+Not only for your modding community, but also for the Game Developers themselves, if they decide they'd like to use this in their main content creation pipeline.

+With all that said, I will start my research by experimenting with `Mun`. `Mun` is fairly new but is already a few years old and still under very active development.
+Considering stability here, this is good enough considering this is targeting `Bevy` users.
+If you're using the `Bevy` game engine, you're probably not going to be swayed by a library being "just a few years old".

+Right after that, I'll try my hand with `WASM`, and see how well I can intrgrate `wasmer` with a sane API in a `Bevy` game context, and see how it compares to using `Mun`.

+Direct `Rust` integration is the last thing I'll research.
+I see this as an *eventual must have*, but lower priority than having a more ergonomic alternative in place.